microsoft/BotBuilder-Samples/samples/python/52.teams-messaging-extensions-search-auth-config/README.md

 > Note this `manifest.json` specified that the feature will be available from both the `compose`, `message` and `commandBox` areas of Teams.
 Please refer to Teams documentation for more details.

 Once the Messaging Extension is installed, click the icon for **Config Auth Search** in the Compose Box's Messaging Extension menu to display the search window.
-Left click to choose **Settings** and view the Config page.
-The default search is Pypi, and can be changed from the Config page.
+Right click to choose **Settings** and view the Config page.
+The default search is Pypi, and can be changed to Email from the Config page.

 ## Deploy the bot to Azure